22388o/EVMLN/README.md

 7)Sidechain

-8)Fork Go Ethereum to create EVM for Sidechain (https://github.com/22388o/Fork-EVMLN/tree/master/eth)
+8)Fork Go Ethereum to create EVM for Sidechain (https://github.com/22388o/Fork-EVMLN)

+9)DC(Delegate Channel), consensus hydbrid between Lightning Network and PoW/Pos from Ethereum

 # Abstract
 We will use Solidity